7022Andre/bloc-chat/README.md

 # PDX Chat
-A simple real time chat application about Porland using AngularJS and Firebase.
+A simple real time chat application about Portland using AngularJS and Firebase.

 ## Summary